 But the Common law already had a concept of unconscionable contracts.
 The French call this by some other term but the solution is always to increase elasticity and crack down on restrictive practices.
 There can be no appropriation of rent, if no economic rent exists.

 A stark illustration of the illusion of freedom is given by a traumatic experience Sen had as a child.
 Sen witnessed a man almost dying from a stab wound in his garden.
 Kader Mia was a Muslim man.
 Despite the dangerous tensions between the communities in India he was formally free to stay home, or to go and work in the Hindu area.
-As a father, his desire to feed his family more than anything else, including his own security, almost got him killed.

 The Hindus in Dacca were slaughtered if they hadn't, as Sen's family had, already run away.
 Kader Mia died because this plan on the part of his co-religionists was common knowledge to all but Amartya.

-In this example, Sen also shows that those killed in the Hindu-Muslim riots of the 1940s shared a class identity (the workers and dispossessed) although they differed in their religious or communal identity.
+In this example, Sen also shows that those killed in the Hindu-Muslim riots of the 1940s shared a class identity (the workers and dispossessed)

 But it wasn't their class identity which got them killed- was it?
-Still once the Hindus were safe in West Bengal, some of their intellectuals started clamoring for a class war in which their own throats would be slit.
+Still once the Hindus were safe in West Bengal, some of their intellectuals started clamouring for a class war in which their own throats would be slit.
 It is no wonder, Sen ran away to England- taking with him his best friend's Italian wife (she had been previously married to an important Italian economist/politician) to assure his welcome.

 Whilst freedom can be an illusion, it is important per se, and Sen does say that Marx was sometimes badly interpreted in this regards.
 He quotes a passage of The German Ideology

 a book which says that ideology is stupid shit.
-All that matters is innovation and industry and extending the division of labor- i.e. technocratic stuff of the sort Sen ran away from.
+All that matters is innovation and industry and extending the division of labour- i.e. technocratic stuff of the sort Sen ran away from.
 It was published in 1932 in Moscow by a guy who had already fallen victim to Stalin's purges.
 Perhaps, the book was prepared when Stalin was backing American style (and America assisted) industrialization and 'Taylorism'.
 By the time it came out, the tide had turned.
 Or maybe the truth is simpler.
 The best Old Bolshevik is one with a bullet in the back of his head.

 which Sen says most authors "often tended to miss": Marx is positive about "bringing 'the conditions for the free development and activity of individuals under their own control'"